torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 -----------------------------
 2019 12 Current Status: being used on php 7.3.11 with Zen Cart 1.5.6
+copy as link: tested and working copy as duplicate: not working for multiple product duplication, specials, featured
+move: not tested
+delete optiones: not tested

 This fileset is CURRENTLY being revised and heavily modified.
 It is "probably" still working but is not tested!

 USE AT OWN RISK - TEST THOROUGHLY ON YOUR DEVELOPMENT SERVER

-Please report all bugs on Github.
+Please report all bugs on Github ONLY for the functions listed above as tested and working

-The plan is to clean this up and submit as a core file for Zen Cart 1.5.7...if people make the effort to make it ready...
+The plan is to clean this up and submit as a core file for Zen Cart 1.5.7...

 -----------------------------
 This utility allows you to perform multiple actions in one process.